 One of those raids destroyed the manor house in 1339.
 As a response the inhabitants built a fortified west tower to defend the church and act as a refuge in times of trouble.
 Stones scavenged from the manor house were set into the tower floor, and the tower is made with large blocks of Roman stone.

-Only three fortified church towers remain in Cumbria, and of these St Michael's tower is the most impressive and best-preserved.
-The walls are 2 metres thick, giving the tower the appearance of a castle.
+Only three fortified church towers remain in Cumbria, and of these, St Michael's tower is the most impressive and best-preserved.
+The walls are two metres thick, giving the tower the appearance of a castle.
 The door was placed so that anyone approaching could be watched by defenders through a narrow window in the base of the tower.

 At some future point a second tower was erected at the east end.
 This very unusual placement meant that the chancel has no east window.
 The walls are nowhere near as thick as the west tower, suggesting that it was intended not for defence, but to provide a dwelling for the parish priest.

 After Holm Cultram Abbey was dissolved by Henry VIII at the Reformation the church began to decay.
 The fortified west tower was still needed, however, as a defence against Border Reivers, intent on stealing cattle and general looting.
 The tower was fitted with a firing loop so its armed defenders could scare away Reivers with newly invented firearms.
 The firing loop probably replaced an earlier arrow slit.